MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 nuget install Microsoft.PackageSupportFramework
 ```

+Alternatively, you can rename the package extension to .zip and unzip it.
+All the files you need will be under the /bin folder.

 #### Get the package by using Visual Studio

 In Visual Studio, right-click your solution or project node and pick one of the Manage Nuget Packages commands.
 Search for **Microsoft.PackageSupportFramework** or **PSF** to find the package on Nuget.org.
 Then, install it.